s294547/Exploring-FaaS-Solutions/openwhisk/deploy/helm-charts/chartmuseum-charts/central-chart/README.md

 - `influxdb2.adminUser.organization`: This field specifies the organization used by InfluxDB.
 - `influxdb2.adminUser.bucket`: This field specifies the bucket used by InfluxDB.
 - `influxdb2.iroute.externalUrl`: This field specifies the external URL used by InfluxDB.

+- `.mqtt-provider.provider.providerPort`: sets the port number that the MQTT provider listens on.
+- `.mqtt-provider.provider.couchdbUsername`: sets the username for the CouchDB instance used by MQTT provider. **It should be consistent with the CouchDB username provided in the centralized instance.**
+- `.mqtt-provider.provider.couchdbPassword`: sets the password for the CouchDB instance used by MQTT provider. **It should be consistent with the CouchDB password provided in the centralized instance.**
+- `.mqtt-provider.provider.couchdbGateway` : sets the gateway address for the CouchDB instance used by Mosquitto. **In particular, in the edge instance, the host name of the CouchDB Traefik Ingress Route, since the database is deployed outside the cluster**.
+- `.mqtt-provider.provider.couchdbExtPort`: sets the external port number for the CouchDB instance used by Mosquitto. **In particular, in the edge instance, the port should be 443, since the database is deployed outside the cluster and we are going to contact it with HTTPS**.
+- `.mqtt-provider.openwhisk.apiHost`: sets the API host for OpenWhisk, which is used by MQTT provider. **It should be consistent with the local OpenWhisk API Host, which is set in the values file**.

 It is important to enable persistence for both InfluxDB and CouchDB.